What are the “cutting edge” aspects of Infrastructure Engineering that I will learn about?

 - More than one work in finance or construction development.

 I want to go to Graduate school.
-Do other universities know about the Infrastructure Option of Engineering Science?
+Do other universities know about the Infrastructure major of Engineering Science?

 Most of the top universities do.
 For some universities that have not heard of the EngSci program, we routinely provide a statement in reference letters to clarify the nature of Engineering Science, the quality of the student, the breadth and depth of experience, etc. Our students have been accepted for graduate studies at the following universities: